Breaking down what "I have nothing to wear" actually means for your nervous-system.

 Nothing felt true.

 And in that moment, I wasn’t dealing with a style crisis.
-I was experiencing a nervous system response.
+I was experiencing a nervous-system response.

 After years of working with hundreds of women and clients across the globe, I’ve come to understand that this moment—seemingly trivial and everyday—is anything but.
 It’s a moment of functional freeze.
-A polyvagal response.

-It’s the body’s way of saying: “I’m overwhelmed.
-I don’t feel safe to choose.” and so much more.
 Every single one of our nervous-systems are complex and unique.
 Which is why my work is polyvagal-informed.
 I’ve trained directly under Deb Dana, one of the leading voices in the field of nervous system healing and co-regulation.
 Through that lens, I understand that how we dress is deeply influenced by how safe we feel in our bodies.

 When someone says, “I have nothing to wear,” what they often mean is: